kooparse/zalgebra/README.md

-get_data | Return a pointer to the inner data is_eq | Return `true` if two matrices are equals mult_by_vec4 | Multiply a given vec4 by matrix (only for mat4) from_translate | Construct a translation matrix from identity matrix translate | Construct a translation from the given matrix according to given axis (vec3) from_rotate | Construct a rotation matrix from identity matrix rotate | Construct a rotation from the given matrix according to given axis (vec3) from_scale | Construct a scale matrix from identity matrix scale | Construct a scale from the given matrix according to given axis (vec3) extract_translation | Return a vector with proper translation extract_euler_angle | Return a vector with proper pitch/yaw/roll extract_scale | Return a vector with proper scale perspective | Construct a perspective matrix from given fovy, aspect ratio, near/far inputs orthographic| Construct an orthographic matrix from given left, right, bottom, top, near/far inputs
+get_data | Return a pointer to the inner data is_eq | Return `true` if two matrices are equals mult_by_vec4 | Multiply a given vec4 by matrix (only for mat4) from_translate | Construct a translation matrix translate | Construct a translation from the given matrix according to given axis (vec3) from_rotation | Construct a rotation matrix from_euler_angle | Construct a rotation matrix from pitch/yaw/roll in degrees (X * Y * Z) rotate | Construct a rotation from the given matrix according to given axis (vec3) from_scale | Construct a scale matrix scale | Construct a scale from the given matrix according to given axis (vec3) extract_translation | Return a vector with proper translation ectract_rotation | Return a vector with proper pitch/yaw/roll extract_scale | Return a vector with proper scale perspective | Construct a perspective matrix from given fovy, aspect ratio, near/far inputs orthographic| Construct an orthographic matrix from given left, right, bottom, top, near/far inputs